Surveys are question-and-answer experiences used to collect and aggregate feedback or generate a net promoter score. Surveys are an AXP feature.

 The Events section displays a list of events directly and indirectly attributed to the survey.
 Click Download CSV to export the data.

 The Events section is only displayed if you have Custom EventsEvents that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
-Custom events can trigger automation, journeys, scenes, and surveys.
+Custom events can trigger automation, sequences, scenes, and surveys.
 You can code them into your app or website, or send them to Airship from an external source using the custom event API.
 Custom events contain

 properties that you can use to personalize messages. enabled.